neonevm/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 ```
 :::

-### Step 2: Run the Database, Indexer, and Proxy Services
+### Step 2: Run the Database, Indexer, and Proxy services
-In this step, you will create the services necessary for the function of the Proxy (including database and indexer services), as well as the Proxy service itself.
-These services, the functions of which are described below, will be created from a docker-compose.yml file.
+In this step, you will create the services necessary for the function of the Proxy (including Database and Indexer services), as well as the Proxy service itself.
+These services, whose functions follow, are controlled by a docker-compose.yml file.

 #### Database Services
 This container aims to handle the database that stores all the relevant Ethereum processing metadata linked to each other: **`transactions`**, **`blocks`**, **`receipts`**, **`accounts`**, etc. This data is consumed by the **Indexer** service.